-- A visible reaction may negatively impact rapport. - Use inclusive language; reflect language used by the parties during interviews and in all communication. - Anticipate heightened confidentiality concerns. - Use your school/campus/district/community-based experts. - Be aware of your biases.
+- Assume nothing and allow for self-identification. - Provide a safe, non-judgmental, and respectful environment. - A visible reaction may negatively impact rapport. - Use inclusive language; reflect language used by the parties during interviews and in all communication. - Be mindful of how power dynamics and targeting can come into play. - Don't expect parties to "educate you."
+Stick to the facts. - Anticipate heightened confidentiality concerns. - Use your campus or community-based experts. - Ask for additional education or training if needed. - Be aware of your biases.